JorelAli/ForteLang/README.md

 # ForteLang

 ForteLang is a functionally pure dynamically typed programming language.
 It's based off of the Nix programming language, with inspirations from Haskell's guards and pattern matching capabilities.
+You can read about its creation in my [blog post](https://www.jorelsblog.co.uk/Making-A-Programming-Language/).

+## Etymology

+ForteLang's name _(pronounced fort)_, despite being similar to Fortran, is based off of two things:

+- FL Studio, the music production suite.
+Microsoft's Visual Studio as a similar program, VS Code.
+Hence, ForteLang (FL), produces FL Code _(hence the file type, `.fl`)_.
+- The Japanese name for a character from one of my favourite childhood games is called Forte.

+## Recommended font

+ForteLang was designed for use of the [Fira Code font](https://github.com/tonsky/FiraCode), with its elegant ligatures.
+I'd recommend using ForteLang with Fira Code to help with code readability.

 ## Syntax